-- If a school refuses a request for admission outside the normal age group, parents can still apply for a place in the normal age group. - The refusal of a request is not an admission decision and cannot be appealed independently. - Parents can appeal only against the refusal of a school place, not the decision regarding the child's age group placement.
+- If a school refuses a request for admission outside the normal age group, parents can still apply for a place in the normal age group. - Parents cannot appeal via the independent admission appeals process against the decision of the admission authority, if they do not agree to the admission of the child out of age range, but parents can follow the usual school complaints procedure to make challenge/representations. - Parents can appeal only against the refusal of a school place, not the decision regarding the child's age group placement.